 1. How often is the bathroom used?

 If your bathroom gets daily use by multiple people—especially kids or guests—you’ll want a material that’s absorbent, quick-drying, and easy to wash, like microfiber or cotton.
-For less frequently used spaces, like guest bathrooms, decorative options like chenille or linen blends may be more suitable.
+For less frequently used spaces, like guest bathrooms, decorative options like chenille or linen would be ideal.

 2. Do you prioritize comfort or functionality?